Did you know that excessive sweating called hyperhidrosis affects over 3% of Canadians? That’s roughly 1,000,000 Canadians!

 - My sweating is barely tolerable and frequently interferes with my daily activities

 - My sweating is intolerable and always interferes with my daily activities

 Some degree of sweating is expected and required in life.
 But hyperhidrosis interferes with daily activities such as school, sports, work and relationships.
 Hyperhidrosis has a significant impact on the mental health of sufferers.

 The good news is that I can help you find a solution to focal hyperhidrosis.

-Clinical strength topical antiperspirants are typically first line of therapy.
+Clinical strength topical antiperspirants are typically the first line of therapy.
 I am an expert at using Botox injections to control focal sweating.
-Botox injections will interrupt the signal from the nerve to the sweat gland, and usually result in 80% or more improvement in sweating for approximately 5-7 months.
+Botox, or onabotulinum toxin, injections will interrupt the signal from the nerve to the sweat gland, and usually result in 80% or more improvement in sweating for approximately 5-7 months.
 My patients often report their Botox hyperhidrosis treatments are “life changing”!

 We know skin!
 We look forward to helping you manage your hyperhidrosis.

 2145 Dunwin Dr., Unit 6, Mississauga, ON L5L 4L9